lerina/lerina.github.io/html/lrn/text/SIMPLE.md

 Outside-in and inside-out terminilogy are often associated with [TDD](http://xunitpatterns.com/Philosophy%20Of%20Test%20Automation.html) since the 90's but its as actually always been the implicit way coders develope software when you really remove all the hype "du jour".

+## A Summary of SIMPLE in Ten Steps

+Start with a high-level work breakdown structure
+- Textual-Analysis
+ Mine your specification for data (nouns) and actions (verbs – behaviour/functions).
+Make simple drawings, e.g., mind-maps, to record your insights.
+Making things look easy is almost always good.
+- Spikes
+Write code to test the validity of your thinking
+    …not to drive the thinking!
+Thinking should invariably come before coding, especially thinking about how you check that your thinking is valid.
+- The one rule
+Always have a working program.
+In combination with stubs and temping, this usually means inserting dummy functions.
+Compile after every change
+- Refactor early
+    Fix errors now, not later.
+Fix errors one by one.
+Fix errors in the order they were printed.
+Take time to actually read the compiler message so you know you are fixing the right thing.
+-The one Rule again
+Run the program “all the time” to spot errors
+    This requires always working code – preferably in combination with automated test that don’t involve ocular inspection, etc.
+- The main tool (Simplify)
+Recursively break your problems up into smaller sub problems
+    Only start solving problems when they start feeling easy.
+Make a task for each problem or sub-problem to put on the stack, take tasks from the stack in a reasonable order (preferably easiest first); when the stack is empty – you are done!
+Break each task up into increments and start with the easy ones
+    Generate new tasks to put on the stack as you go.
+If suitable, start with a straight-line version (without any if-statements).
+When the straight-line version works add conditionals, one by one.
+Start with the most basic or the most interesting cases.
+When you are writing a loop, do the above steps first and add the looping step last.
+Whenever you run the risk of getting stuck, Stub, Temp, mock  and fake
+    Don’t forget to push new tasks on the stack that undoes the subtitution, later.
+This records the subs, which is great.
+- Temping
+Use Temping to help breaking complex cases up into several less complex ones
+    Don’t forget to push new tasks on the stack that undoes the dodge, later.
+This records the dodge, which is great.
+Alternate between thinking, coding and refactoring

+        thinking – not so much that you get stuck, though, coding – but never without first thinking about what to code, and occasionally refactoring – especially to address your cheats and dodges (tempTypes)

+    Refactoring is good to do between larger tasks.
+Make it a habit to continuously go back and refactor your solutions so that recently gotten insights rub off on older code too.
+    Think, code, verify.
+    CI runs the automated tests.

 ##    2 Running Example: The Simple Warehouse
 <a href="#TOC"> ` ^-- ` </a>